roannelafuente/deliverables-automation-with-wafermap-v1.1.0/README.md

 📂 **Sample Files**
 - Input: `DEMO_WAFERMAP_08.wmap.csv`
 - Output: `DEMO_WAFERMAP_08.wmap.xlsx`
-- Dashboard Screenshot: `Automating Deliverables v1.1.0.png`
+- Dashboard Screenshot: `Deliverables Automation Tool v1.1.0.png`

 These files are included for demonstration purposes so recruiters and collaborators can quickly test the workflow and visualize the results.